21 Ways To Display Cremation Jewelry

 But what is cremation jewelry?
 Why is it so popular?

 Also known as funeral jewelry, memorial jewelry, and remembrance jewelry for ashes, cremation jewelry offers a uniquely personal way to memorialize a deceased loved one.
-These small pendants, rings, or even bracelets can be filled with a small amount of cremated remains.
+These small pendants, cremation jewelry rings for ashes, or even bracelets can be filled with a small amount of cremated remains.
 Alternatively, some people prefer to fill them with a lock of hair, a small piece of cloth, or even dried flowers that hold some significance to their loved one.

 Cremation Jewelry History